 You wouldn’t be saying that if you’d seen the basilisk.

 ‘The other schools are coming today,’ Seamus crowed.
 ‘Nearly time!’

-Harry sighed and returned to A Guide to Advanced Transfiguration, pausing raising his book over Katie Bell’s best attempts to spill pumpkin juice over everything.
-Harry vanished the trail of juice edging toward his lap, then tucked his wand back up his sleeve.
+Harry sighed and returned to A Guide to Advanced Transfiguration, raising his book over Katie Bell’s best attempts to spill pumpkin juice over everything.
+He vanished the trail of juice edging toward his lap, then tucked his wand back up his sleeve.

 Katie flushed.
 ‘Thanks Harry.’

 She leant across.
 ‘Why’re you reading OWL books?’